-- 2 Nicholas C. Wright, Chris M. Polashenski, Scott T. McMichael, Ross A. Beyer - 3 Thayer School of Engineering, Dartmouth College, Hanover, NH, USA - U.S. Army Cold Regions Research and Engineering Laboratories, Hanover, NH, USA - 5 3NASA Ames Research Center, Moffet Field, CA, USA - 6 SETI Institute, Mountain View, CA, USA
+- 2 Nicholas C. Wright1, Chris M. Polashenski^{1,2}, Scott T. McMichael3, Ross A. Beyer^{3,4} - 3 1Thayer School of Engineering, Dartmouth College, Hanover, NH, USA - 2U.S.
+Army Cold Regions Research and Engineering Laboratories, Hanover, NH, USA - 5 3NASA Ames Research Center, Moffet Field, CA, USA - 6 4SETI Institute, Mountain View, CA, USA

-- Corresponding author: Nicholas Wright (ncwright.th@dartmouth.edu) - 9 Abstract.
+- 8 Corresponding author: Nicholas Wright (ncwright.th@dartmouth.edu) - 9 Abstract.
 The summer albedo of Arctic sea ice is heavily dependent on the fraction and color of melt - 10 ponds that form on the ice surface.
 This work presents a new dataset of sea ice surface fractions along - Operation IceBridge (OIB) flight tracks derived from the Digital Mapping System optical imagery set.
 This - dataset was created by deploying version 2 of the Open Source Sea-ice Processing (OSSP) algorithm to - 13 NASA's Advanced Supercomputing Pleiades System.
 These new surface fraction results are then - analyzed to investigate the behavior of meltwater on first-year ice in comparison to multiyear ice. - 15 Observations herein show that first-year ice does not ubiquitously have a higher melt pond fraction than - 16 multiyear ice under the same forcing conditions, contrary to established knowledge in the sea ice - 17 community.
-We discover and document a larger possible spread of pond fractions on first-year ice - 18 leading to both high and low pond coverage, in contrast to the uniform melt evolution that has been - 19 previously observed on multiyear ice floes.
+We discover and document a larger possible spread of pond fractions on first-year ice - leading to both high and low pond coverage, in contrast to the uniform melt evolution that has been - 19 previously observed on multiyear ice floes.
 We also present a selection of optical images that captures - 20 both the typical and atypical ice types, as observed from the OIB dataset.
-We hope to demonstrate the - 21 power of this new dataset and to encourage future collaborative efforts to utilize the OIB data to - 22 explore the behavior of melt pond formation Arctic sea ice.
+The derived OIB data - 21 presented here will be key to explore the behavior of melt pond formation Arctic sea ice.